learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 `fi.reduce(collection, iteratee, [acc])`

-Reduce boils down a **collection** of values into a single value. **Acc** (short for accumulator) is the initial state of the reduction, and each successive step of it should be returned by the **iteratee**.
+Reduce boils down a **collection** of values into a single value. **Acc** (short for accumulator) is the initial state of the reduction, and each successive element should be passed into the iteratee and the result combined into the accumulator.
 The iteratee is passed three arguments: the acc, the value of the iteration, and finally a reference to the entire collection.

 If no acc is passed to the initial invocation of reduce, the accumulator should be set to the first iteratee processed value of the collection.